AlexJinyuLiu/CSC207_Trader_Project/phase2/README_Phase2.txt

 * View current threshold values
 * Edit or undo a trade
 * View all users
-   * You can select a user and then have the option to send them a message, remove an item from their wishlist, remove an item from their inventory, or freeze the user
+   * You can select a user and then have the option to send them a message, view their states, remove an item from their wishlist, remove an item from their inventory, or freeze the user.
 * View messages
 * View item validation requests